 Lebanon Travel Warning

-The Department of State warns U.S. citizens to avoid travel to Lebanon because of the threats of terrorism, armed clashes, kidnapping, and outbreaks of violence near Lebanon’s borders with Syria and Israel.
-U.S. citizens living and working in Lebanon should understand that they accept the risks of remaining in the country and should carefully consider those risks.
-This supersedes the Travel Warning issued on December 11, 2015.
+The Department of State warns U.S. citizens to avoid travel to Lebanon because of the threats of terrorism, armed clashes, kidnapping, and outbreaks of violence, especially near Lebanon’s borders with Syria and Israel.
+U.S. citizens living and working in Lebanon should be aware of the risks of remaining in the country and should carefully consider those risks.
+This supersedes the Travel Warning issued on July 29, 2016.

-There is potential for death or injury in Lebanon because of terrorist bombings.
-Violent extremist groups operate in Lebanon, including Hizballah, ISIL (Da’esh), ANF, Hamas, and the Abdullah Azzam Brigades (AAB).
-The U.S. government has designated all of these groups as terrorist organizations.
-ISIL and ANF have claimed responsibility for suicide bombings in Lebanon, and these groups are active throughout Lebanon.
-U.S. citizens have been the targets of terrorist attacks in Lebanon in the past, and the threat of anti-Western terrorist activity remains, as does the risk of death or injury as a non-targeted bystander.
+There is potential for death or injury in Lebanon because of terrorist bombings and attacks.
+Violent extremist groups operate in Lebanon, including U.S. government-designated terrorist organizations Hizballah, ISIL (Da’esh), Al-Nusrah Front (ANF), Hamas, and the Abdullah Azzam Brigades (AAB).
+ISIL and ANF have claimed responsibility for suicide bombings in Lebanon.
+U.S. citizens have been the targets of terrorist attacks in Lebanon in the past.
+The threat of anti-Western terrorist activity persists, as does the risk of death or injury as a non-targeted bystander.

-Kidnapping, whether for ransom, political motives, or family disputes, is a problem in Lebanon.
-A U.S. citizen was kidnapped in a family dispute in January 2016.
-Suspects in kidnappings sometimes have ties to terrorist or criminal organizations.
-The U.S. government’s ability to help U.S. citizens kidnapped or taken hostage is very limited.
+Kidnapping, whether for ransom, political motives, or family disputes, has occurred in Lebanon.
+Suspects in kidnappings may have ties to terrorist or criminal organizations.
+The U.S. government’s ability to help U.S. citizens kidnapped or taken hostage is limited.
 Although the U.S. government places the highest priority on the safe recovery of kidnapped U.S. citizens, it is U.S. policy not to make concessions to hostage takers.
-U.S. law also makes it illegal to provide material support to terrorist organizations.
+U.S. law makes it illegal to provide material support to terrorist organizations.

+Avoid travel to refugee camps: Violence within refugee camps has resulted in shootings and explosions.
+U.S. citizens should avoid travel to refugee camps.
 Palestinian groups hostile to both the Lebanese government and the United States operate autonomously in formal and informal refugee camps in different areas of the country.
-Intra-communal violence within the camps has resulted in shootings and explosions.
 On April 12, 2016, a car bomb explosion killed a senior Palestinian official near the Ein al-Hilweh Palestinian refugee camp in the southern port city of Sidon.
-U.S. citizens should avoid travel to refugee camps.

 The U.S. Department of State warns U.S. citizens of the risk of traveling on airlines that fly over Syria.
 Commercial aircraft are at risk when flying over regions in conflict.
 We strongly recommend that U.S. citizens considering air travel overseas evaluate the route that their proposed commercial flight may take and avoid any flights that pass through Syrian airspace.
 U.S. government personnel in Lebanon have been prohibited from taking flights that pass through Syrian airspace.